Ahlam-alsaffarini/Clone-Template/README.md

 ## Acknowledgments

-A big thank you to anyone providing feedback on my .
-It definitely helps to find new ways to code and find easier solutions!
+A big thank you to anyone providing feedback on my works.
+It definitely helps to find a new way to code and find easier solutions!